argalloni/CSHL_IonChannels2025/README.md

 - To run code cells, you can either hit the play button to the left of the cell, or you can select the cell and press *"shift-enter"*.

 - The first time you run each code notebook, you will get a popup asking to choose which Python kernel/environment (which version of Python) to use.
 You should select the one we just created, called *"CSHL_IonChannels"*

+- You might also get a popup asking to install the *ipykernel*.
+Click yes/install.

 Happy analyzing!